exit99/easy-etl/README.md

 Easy-etl abstracts these processes into a simple `ETLProcess` class which allows developrs to avoid wrting the same code for a majority of their ETL processes.

+Easy-etl is powered by the `dataset` python package (which is powered my `sqlalchemy`) and the `ETLProcess` class requries dataset connections to your source and target databases.

+Easy-etl is a pipeline.
+The `extract` and `transform` functions called on the `ETLProcess` stage tasks in the pipeline.
+The pipeline is executed on the `load` call.

+*"Any processing that can be done on the SQL level, should be done at the SQL level." - easy-etl philosophy*

 ## Quickstart

 `pip install easy-etl`

-Easy-etl is powered by the `dataset` python package (which is powered my `sqlalchemy`) and the `ETLProcess` class requries dataset connections to your source and target databases.

 ```python
 import dataset